rg-engineering/ioBroker.heatingcontrol/README.md

 ### 0.6.0 (2020-09-xx)
 * (René) see issue #123: use window open / close delay only when window state changed
+* (René) see issue #122: better log for different type warning
+* (René) see issue #120: override from thermostat only if it's different to current settings

 ### 0.5.7 (2020-07-07)
 * (René) see issue #116: get MinimumTemperature for vis only if enabled